jhallen/joe-editor/docs/man.md

 If you want to center a line within the margins, use the __^K A__ command.

+## Spell checker

+Hit __ESC n__ to check the spelling of the word the cursor is on using the aspell program (or ispell program if you modify the joerc file).
+Hit __ESC l__ to check the highlighted block or the entire file if no block is highlighted.

+JOE passes the language and character enoding to the spell checker.
+To change the langauge, hit ^T V.

 ## Over-type mode

 Sometimes it's tiresome to have to delete old text before or after you